-This also reduces the amount of oxygen that reaches the bloodstream, which makes it hard to breathe especially when you are doing strenuous activities, which can lead to breathlessness.
+This also reduces the amount of oxygen that reaches the bloodstream, which makes it hard to breathe especially when you are doing strenuous activities.

-Here’s some of the most important emphysema facts you should know.
+Here’s some of the most important emphysema facts that you should know.

 Emphysema happens when the lining of the sacs in the lungs becomes damaged beyond repair.
 This happens when the tissues between air sacs are destroyed which leads to air pockets forming in the lungs.

 Once this happens, air becomes trapped in pouches of tissue that has been damaged and the lungs become larger.
 This makes breathing harder because now, there’s more space to fill.

 Emphysema is a respiratory disease normally found in people who frequently smoke.
 It is also found in people who often inhale airborne irritants such as secondhand tobacco smoke, air pollution, chemical fumes, dust, and marijuana smoke.

 Though rare, emphysema can also be caused by an inherited deficiency of a protein that protects the elastic structures in the lungs.
 This is called alpha-1-antitrypsin deficiency emphysema.

 Tobacco smoke—otherwise known as cigarette smoke, however, is the biggest contributor in developing emphysema.
 Cigarette smoke destroys the lungs and obstructs airflow which leads to inflammation and irritation of the airways.
 This is how cigarette smoke affects the lungs.

 There are several factors that increase the risk of developing emphysema—most of these have something to do with lifestyle.
 Hence, some people are at greater risk of contracting emphysema.